ottipc/petitcode/content/pages/index/index.en.md

 <Columns>
 <ColumnContent>

-<KnockoutText>Petitcode</KnockoutText>
+<KnockoutText>petitcode</KnockoutText>

 # your avantgarde creative web agency Berlin and worldwide

-Petitcode is a **creative collective of senior technology specialists** from Berlin, who offer consulting, hiring and first hand **web development services**.
-Our assistance always includes senior level consultancy services for your campaign,product and project as well as technical development of apps, websites, shops or media content.
+petitcode is a **creative collective of senior technology specialists** from Berlin, who offer consulting, hiring and first hand **web development services**.
+Our assistance always includes senior level consultancy services for your campaign, product and project as well as technical development of apps, websites, shops or media content.
 We foster a decentralised and transparent approach to the standard agency environment and have built a senior freelance network, where freelancers can work remotely and productively from their office of choice.
 </ColumnContent>
 <ColumnImage file="med-badr-chemmaoui-630239-unsplash.jpg" alt="our decentralised web agency structure will help you connect to top quality freelancers">
 </ColumnImage>